Squirrel/Squirrel.Windows/doc/GETTING-STARTED.md

 This means that your app will be executed by the installer, in a number of different scenarios, with special flags - you should handle them correctly:

 * `--squirrel-install x.y.z.m` - called when your app is installed.
-Exit as soon as you're finished setting up the app
+Exit as soon as you're finished setting up the app.
 * `--squirrel-firstrun` - called after everything is set up.
-You should treat this like a normal app run (maybe show the "Welcome" screen)
+You should treat this like a normal app run (maybe show the "Welcome" screen).
 * `--squirrel-updated x.y.z.m` - called when your app is updated to the given version.
 Exit as soon as you're finished.
 * `--squirrel-uninstall` - called when your app is uninstalled.
 Exit as soon as you're finished.